JojoFR1/JojoFR1/README.md

 <div align="center">
 <h2>👋🏻About Me</h2>
-  <p>- 📚 I'm currently learning intermediate Python, basic Java and maybe some Web Development.
-Next goal are for game development, maybe Java or something like C#. </p>
+  <p>- 📚 I'm currently learning some C++ and improving my Python, for now I put Java on the side.
+No goal for now, I want to focus on C++ and game development. </p>

   <p>- 🎨 I have a really big imagination and I love creating my own things, I always wanted to make my own things (videogames, programming language, Discord bot...) but it's really time and resources consuming, and I need way more knowledge than I have now.</p>